alneuma/Regulang/README.md

 ### Additional functionality

-The functions complementDFA, intersectionDFA and unionDFA can be used to create new DFAs which accept complements, intersections or unions of the languages which are accepted by input DFAs.
+The functions `complementDFA`, `intersectionDFA` and `unionDFA` can be used to create new DFAs which accept complements, intersections or unions of the languages which are accepted by input DFAs.

 ## NFA.hs

 I have reassigned typesynonyms which should amount to generally cleaner code.
 So far I have implemented the `makeNFA` function, for an easy way to make new NFA's and the `acceptsNFA` function for a way to check weather an NFA accepts a word.

+I have started implementing `unionNFA`, `complementNFA` and `intersectionNFA`.
+This does not yet work the way as intended.
+The problem is, that the use of ε-edges messes up the way I was planning to implement `complementNFA`.
+I need to rethink on how to do this.